gil0mendes/Initium/docs/initium-protocol.md

 space (see below).
 The following procedure is used to build the address space:

  * Map the kernel image.
- * Map ranges specified by `LAOS_ITAG_MAPPING` tags.
+ * Map ranges specified by `INITIUM_ITAG_MAPPING` tags.
  * Allocate space for other mappings (e.g. tag list, framebuffer, log buffer) as well as the stack.
-Address space for these mappings is allocated within the address range specified by the `LAOS_ITAG_LOAD` tag.
+Address space for these mappings is allocated within the address range specified by the `INITIUM_ITAG_LOAD` tag.
 They are all allocated contiguously, however padding is permitted between mappings only as necessary to satisfy any alignment requirements.

-A map of the virtual address space is provided in the tag list, see `LAOS_TAG_VMEM`.
+A map of the virtual address space is provided in the tag list, see `INITIUM_TAG_VMEM`.
 Note that the address space set up by the boot loader is intended to only be temporary.
-The kernel should build its own address space using the information provided by LAOS as soon as possible.
-The physical memory used by the page tables created by boot loader is marked as `LAOS_MEMORY_PAGETABLES` in the memory map, allowing it to be identified so that it can be made free for use once the kernel has switched to its own page tables.
+The kernel should build its own address space using the information provided by Initium as soon as possible.
+The physical memory used by the page tables created by boot loader is marked as `INITIUM_MEMORY_PAGETABLES` in the memory map, allowing it to be identified so that it can be made free for use once the kernel has switched to its own page tables.

 On all architectures, the kernel will be entered with a valid stack set up, mapped in the virtual address space.
-Details of the stack mapping are contained in the `LAOS_TAG_CORE` information tag.
-The physical memory used by the stack is marked in the memory map as `LAOS_MEMORY_STACK`; if the kernel switches away from this stack as part of its initialization it should be sure to free the physical memory used by it.
+Details of the stack mapping are contained in the `INITIUM_TAG_CORE` information tag.
+The physical memory used by the stack is marked in the memory map as `INITIUM_MEMORY_STACK`; if the kernel switches away from this stack as part of its initialization it should be sure to free the physical memory used by it.